Wiyaala: Discography

 The music video "Make Me Dance" was shot in the studio and on location at Prampram.
 It features Wiyaala in scenes shot underwater and dancers from the Henokami Culture Troupe from New Ningo.
 Wiyaala had to take swimming lessons for the best performance while on camera.

 "Make Me Dance" got released also in remixed form in Nu-disco, Breakbeat, Drum and bass and Trance styles on 9 December 2013.
 The "Make Me Dance" Remix EP was mastered in the Paris-based La Source Mastering Studio and released worldwide through Djimba World Records.
 On 8 December 2013, Wiyaala and Plug.dj held an online-only listening party of the "Make Me Dance" Remixes EP before the official release.

 On 28 February 2014, Wiyaala released a new single, "You Got The Power", again distributed on the "Djimba World Records" label.
 The single is also available on iTunes.

-Her self-titled album Wiyaala was launched in November 2014 at the Alliance Française in Accra.
+Her self-titled album was launched in November 2014 at the Alliance Française in Accra.
 Wiyaala performed songs from her album and other local and international superstars.
 The show also witnessed picturesque dance performance from Flash Mob Ghana.
 One major highlight of the event was when her parents joined her on the stage to perform, backed by the Vodafone Icons contestants.
 She also released her song "Angel" in early December 2014 during Viasat 1's The One Show.
 The video of the single "Africa" taken from the album won Video of the Year at the All Africa Music Awards in November 2015.

 During the first edition of the All Africa Music Awards held on 27 December 2014 in Lagos, Wiyaala won two of the coveted 23.9-carat gold-plated trophies for "The Most Promising Artiste in Africa" and "The Revelation of the African Continent".
 She has been commended by Vodafone for her achievements and hailed as a youth icon and an inspiration for young Ghanaians to strive for success.

 In 2015, Wiyaala received six nominations for the Vodafone Ghana Music Awards winning Best Songwriter and Best Female Vocal.
 At the second edition of the All African Music Awards 2015, Wiyaala won the best Video for "Africa" directed by Stanley Ajjetey.
 2015 saw features on AJ Nelson's "Power to The People" and Dark Suburb's "Mama".

 In December 2018, Wiyaala released her second album Sissala Goddess, preceded by the singles "Village Sex" and "When the Lord Get Us Ready".
 She released music videos for both, as well as one for the fourteenth track on the album Feeling Free.